fathym-deno/eac-runtime/docs/Overview.md

 - **Redirects**: Define redirect rules to redirect incoming requests based on various criteria.
 - **More**: As an open source project, our gaol is to provide you more of the features you want, support the development of community plugins, and create an extensible runtime.

-## EaC JSON Configuration
+## EaC Runtime Configuration

-The core concept behind the EaC Runtime is the configuration of an EaC JSON file.
-By leveraging this configuration file, you can easily define and customize various aspects of your micro applications, enabling you to enhance their functionality and adapt them to your specific requirements.
+The core concept behind the EaC Runtime is the EaC Runtime configuration.
+By leveraging this configuration, you can easily define and customize various aspects of your micro applications, enabling you to enhance their functionality and adapt them to your specific requirements.

-At the heart of the EaC Runtime is the EaC JSON configuration file.
-This file serves as a central point for defining all the necessary configurations for your micro applications.
 By leveraging a configuration-based approach, you can easily manage and modify your application's behavior without the need for extensive code changes.

 Leverage turnkey, community or custom [plugins](configuration/Plugins.md) to easily provide new features to your micro applications.